Prof. Albert Bandura is one of the most highly cited academics in the world (Haggbloom et al., 2002).

 How Self-Efficacy Can Influence You

-If someone believes that their actions impact their experience and the environment, they are more prone to a self-sustaining optimistic view; in other words, no matter what the circumstance is, “something“ can be done to affect the ultimate outcome.
+If someone believes that their actions impact their experience and the environment, they are more prone to a self-sustaining optimistic view.
+In other words, no matter what the circumstance is, ‘something’ can be done to affect the ultimate outcome.

 Without this belief, a more pessimistic thought process can dominate, and events might be interpreted as ‘out-of-my-hands.’
 When the individual is a passenger in the ride that is their life, there is no room for agency.

 Pathologizing Optimism: Visions to Realities

-In situations where time, effort, and resources are the tradeoffs, optimism can provide the appropriate self-efficacy to achieve otherwise unreachable goals.
+To succeed, Bandura says, one cannot afford to be a realist (Bandura, 2008, p.
+1).
+Thus, in situations where time, effort, and resources are the tradeoffs, optimism can provide the appropriate self-efficacy to achieve otherwise unreachable goals.